Replacing a Lost Registration in Connecticut

 If your Connecticut license plate is lost―or worse, stolen―you need to request a replacement in person at your local CT Department of Motor Vehicles (DMV) office.

-NOTE: If your license plates were stolen or vandalized, you should file a police report with your local law enforcement agency.
-When you apply for replacement plates, you'll need to bring the police report and the remains of the damaged plates, if applicable.
+If your license plates were stolen or vandalized, you should file a police report with your local law enforcement agency BEFORE applying for new plates.
+This will affect the replacement fee you pay.
+When you apply for replacement plates, bring the police report and the remains of the damaged plates, if applicable.